menu

 Living in Middletown

 Middletown is a medium-sized city located in the state of Connecticut.
-With a population of 47,108 people and 13 constituent neighborhoods, Middletown is the 20th largest community in Connecticut.
+With a population of 48,729 people and 13 associated neighborhoods, Middletown is the 20th largest community in Connecticut.

 Also of interest is that Middletown has more people living here who work in computers and math than 95% of the places in the US.

-Middletown is also a college town, where lots of students live while attending area colleges.
-Because of the high percentage of people living in Middletown enrolled in college, Middletown has a number of services, amenities and opportunities geared towards the needs and activities of students.
+In addition, Middletown is a college town.
+There are a lot of students in Middletown attending college, and as a result Middletown provides a number of services, amenities and opportunities geared to the needs and activities of students.

 Middletown, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the city.

 Middletown is an extremely ethnically-diverse city.
 The people who call Middletown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Middletown residents report their race to be White, followed by Black or African-American.
 Middletown also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.89% of the city’s residents.
-Important ancestries of people in Middletown include Italian, Irish, Polish, English, and German.
+People of Hispanic or Latino origin account for 10.98% of the city’s residents.
+Important ancestries of people in Middletown include Italian, Irish, Polish, German, and English.

 The most common language spoken in Middletown is English.
 Other important languages spoken here include Spanish and Italian.